Primeval series 2: Filming

 The second series of Primeval was filmed mostly in and around London.
 Shooting began in June 2007 and wrapped in September.
 The second series introduced the Anomaly Research Centre (ARC).
 The interior shots of the ARC were shot at the Building 64/63 at Longcross Film Studios in Chertsey.
 The building, originally used for military testing purposes, was seen by production designer Paul Cross, who thought it would be great to shoot in.
 In order to be able to use the whole building and to leave the impression that it was sunk into the ground, its windows were covered up.
+The exterior for the ARC is the Duke of Kent Building on the Stag Hill Campus at the University of Surrey.
 The first episode, featuring dromaeosaurs in a shopping mall, was filmed primarily in Bentall Centre, Kingston upon Thames.
 There was also location shooting at Fuerteventura in the Canary Islands for the future world seen in the fourth episode and for the desert seen in the fifth episode.
 The fourth episode was partly filmed in Canary Wharf.
 Footage was also shot at the Battersea Power Station.

 Release

 Broadcast and ratings

 The production of the second series was announced by ITV on 8 June 2007.
 The second series had a much larger pre-publicity campaign, both by ITV and by unaffilited TV magazines.
-The series consistently received more than six million viewers, roughly on par with the first series, and had an audience share of over 25 %.
+The series consistently received more than six million viewers, roughly on par with the first series, and had an audience share of over 25%.
 The least viewed episode was the second episode, with 6.05 million viewers, and the most viewed episode was the penultimate episode, with 6.44 million viewers.